Last updated on March 27th, 2020 at 11:35 am

-This bright and refreshing pineapple cucumber rum punch is perfect for Sunday brunch, Mother’s Day, Easter, or just quenching a thirst!P
+This bright and refreshing pineapple cucumber rum punch is the perfect pineapple rum drink for summer and works well for brunch, Mother’s Day, or any party!

 Nothing brings me back to a sense of rest and vacation more than a tropical cocktail.
 Pineapple drinks, along with coconut and guava, are my go-to when I want to get away from the day to day hustle.